idfive/Developer-Documentation/docs/back-end/drupal/drupal-social-share.md

 ### The default idfive D8 metatag setup

-The following metatags usually does the trick quite well, for most sites:
+The following metatags usually does the trick quite well, for most sites.
+At the outset, it is helpful to narrow down:

+- Which content types require custom sharing images/etc
+- What media/image field on each content type will be used.

+Once you have that, using the metatags module:

 - Under site default, set an og:image to be the standard sharing image, ie: `/sites/default/themes/custom/MY_THEME/images/social_share.png`
 - For each content type you wish to use a field present on the content, add an override for the og:image that provides both the field image, and the default (Give it two): `[node:FIELD_MY_MEDIA_FIELD:entity:field_media_image:large:url], /sites/default/themes/custom/MY_THEME/images/social_share.png`